-The main component of short-term liabilities as at 31 December 2023 is a loan for the Olivia Seven building which the Group plan to extend in fourth quarter of 2024 and G,H,I,J series (PLN 65,9 million) of bonds in Olivia Fin Sp.z o.o.
-S.K.A PLN 52,93 million was early repaid after the balance sheet date before the approval of this report.
+The main component of short-term liabilities as at 31 December 2023 was a credit in Olivia Seven Sp. z o.o.
+(Olivia Prime A building) which the Group refinanced and G,H,I,J series (PLN 65,9 million) of bonds in Olivia Fin SKA - all bonds were paid off.